shopizer-ecommerce/shopizer/README.md

 - Customer
 - User

 Shopizer Headless commerce consists of the following components:

 - Spring boot Java / Spring boot backend
 - Angular administration web application
 - React JS front end application

+Prerequisites

+Before you begin, ensure you have the following installed on your system:

+Java 11+ (tested with Java 11, 16, and 17)

+Maven (for building the project)

+Docker (optional, for containerized deployment)

 See the demo: [**New demo on the way 2023]
 -------------------